Trusted By

-Dr. Vishal Khullar, a highly acclaimed Cardiac Surgeon in Mumbai, India, emphasizes:
+Dr. Vishal Khullar, a highly acclaimed Cardiac Surgeon in Mumbai, India, highlights:

-Dr. Vishal Khullar, an accomplished Heart bypass surgeon in India, states:
+Dr. Vishal Khullar, an accomplished Heart Bypass Surgeon in India, emphasizes:

 The next section will help you understand the risk factors and how they impact your heart.